 What are your options for studying the Health Sciences?

-Have you completed Health Sciences First Year and are wondering where to go from here?
+You have completed Health Sciences First Year and you are wondering where to go from here?

-1. Do you still wish to pursue a career in health?
+2. Do you wish to pursue a career as a healthcare professional?

 How about studying for a degree in one of the following?
 These are restricted-entry programme-specific degrees which require a further three years' study.
 You are not required to have completed the Health Sciences First Year programme to enrol for these restricted-entry programmes, but it is an excellent foundation year to enhance your admission application.